OfficeDev/office-js-docs-pr/docs/design/first-run-experience-patterns.md

 ![Illustration showing a value placemat in the first-run experience of an Office desktop application task pane.
 In this example, the task pane displays the add-in logo, a description of the add-in, and a button to get started.](../images/add-in-FRE-value.png)

-For an example that uses the value placemat pattern, see the [first-run experience quick start](../quickstarts/fre-quickstart.md).
+For an example that uses the value placemat pattern, see the [first-run experience tutorial](../tutorials/first-run-experience-tutorial.md).

 ### Video Placemat